 District employees are represented by five bargaining units with the balance governed by Board of Education rules and regulations.
-The Supervisors and Directors contract is negotiated through June 30, 2024, the CSEA contract is negotiated through June 30, 2025, the Teacher Association contract is negotiated through June 30, 2026, and the Administration Association and Managerial Assistants contracts are negotiated through June 30, 2028.
+The CSEA contract is negotiated through June 30, 2025, the Teacher Association contract is negotiated through June 30, 2026, the Administration Association and Managerial Assistants contracts are negotiated through June 30, 2028, and the Supervisors and Directors contract is negotiated through June 30, 2029.